-(84) Sterilized--The term sterilized when applied to piping, equipment, and containers used for milk and milk products shall mean the condition achieved by the application of heat, chemical sterilant(s), or other appropriate treatment that renders the piping, equipment, and containers free of viable microorganisms.
+(92) Sterilized--The term sterilized when applied to piping, equipment, and containers used for milk and milk products shall mean the condition achieved by the application of heat, chemical sterilant(s), or other appropriate treatment that renders the piping, equipment, and containers free of viable microorganisms.

-(85) 3-A Sanitary Standards and Accepted Practices--Refers to the standards for dairy equipment and accepted practices formulated by the 3-A Sanitary Standards committees representing the International Association for Food Protection, the U.S. Public Health Service, and the Dairy Industry Committee that are published by the International Association of Milk, Food, and Environmental Sanitarians, 6200 Aurora Avenue, #200W, Des Moines, Iowa 50322.
+(93) 3-A Sanitary Committee--The committee composed of appointees from the International Association for Food Protection, and the Food and Drug Administration/Public Health Service that reviews and establishes standards for production and processing equipment intended for use in this country.

-(86) 3-A Sanitary Committee--The committee composed of appointees from the International Association for Food Protection, and the Food and Drug Administration/Public Health Service that reviews and establishes standards for production and processing equipment intended for use in this country.
+(94) 3-A Sanitary Standards and Accepted Practices--Refers to the standards for dairy equipment and accepted practices formulated by the 3-A Sanitary Standards committees representing the International Association for Food Protection, the U.S. Public Health Service, and the Dairy Industry Committee that are published by the International Association of Milk, Food, and Environmental Sanitarians, 6200 Aurora Avenue, #200W, Des Moines, Iowa 50322.

-(87) Milk tank truck cleaning facility--Any place, premise, or establishment, separate from a milk plant, receiving, or transfer station, where a milk tank truck is cleaned and sanitized.
+(95) Thermometer--A temperature measuring device that is either mercury-in-glass, alcohol/spirit-in-glass, electronic/digital, or dial immersed in liquid and accurate within the appropriate range of designated use.

-(88) Transfer station--Any place, premises, or establishment where milk or milk products are transferred directly from one milk tank truck to another.
+(96) Transfer station--Any place, premises, or establishment where milk or milk products are transferred directly from one milk tank truck to another.

-(89) Ultra-pasteurized--The term "ultra-pasteurized," when used to describe a dairy product, means that such product shall have been thermally processed at or above 138 degrees Celsius (280 degrees Fahrenheit) for at least two seconds, either before or after packaging, so as to produce a product which has an extended shelf life under refrigerated conditions.
+(97) Ultra-pasteurized--The term "ultra-pasteurized," when used to describe a dairy product, means that such product shall have been thermally processed at or above 138 degrees Celsius (280 degrees Fahrenheit) for at least two seconds, either before or after packaging, so as to produce a product which has an extended shelf life under refrigerated conditions.